 - Special Care Baby Units.

-You can also choose to stay on at Buckinghamshire New University and study one of our postgraduate or professional courses or choose from our range of short courses to continue your professional development.
+You can also choose to stay on and study at Buckinghamshire New University choosing from our range of short courses to continue your professional development.